 This brings me to something I did miss in this course, and that was some kind of conclusion or “what to do next”.
 The last lesson is “How to work with tourism boards” and after that, there's no guidance on how to best proceed now that you've gone through the course or how you can keep using it as you grow your blog.

-Matt does explain how best to use this course when you start it, but a closing note like that would make me (and I think other’s as well) more confident in applying everything I’ve just learned.
+Matt does explain how best to use this course when you start it, but a closing note like that would make me (and I think others as well) more confident in applying everything I've just learned.

-The recommended reading list and expert interviews
+2. The expert interviews

 It's a bit confusing as both this list and the expert interviews are part of week 1's lesson material, so if you want to come back to them, you need to remember they're part of week one and not on a separate page like the webinars are.

 I love the recommended reading list because it's full of books on marketing and entrepreneurship in general.
 That's good because the people behind them know what they're talking about on all levels, they don't just focus on what works in travel blogging or even in blogging so that you can learn to look at your own business field with a much more diversified and broader perspective.